orbs-network/orbs-spec/behaviors/v1_1/ethereum-proxy.md

 * `0` blockNumber in SyncTarget implies the target timestamp is in the future => not synced.

 #### Sync()
-* Conditionally sync each Topic based on getTopicToSync().
+* Conditionally sync each Topic based on SyncingScheduler.
+    * Get current Topic with its block_number range to sync, by calling SyncingScheduler.getTopicToSync().
-* If SyncingScheduler.getTopicToSync() is nil, Return.
+    * If no Topic was returned (nil), Return.
+* Set current_topic_state (local variable) to Topic.state.
+* Init an empty local_event_list (local variable) to hold the local emitted events.
+* Get all events logs records for the topic
+    * Loop over the list of Topic.contract_event_key (pair of (contract_address, event_name)).
-* Get all events logs records for the topic using SDK call `ether.GetPastEvents(contract_address, event_name, from_block, until_block)`
+        * Get events using the SDK call `ether.GetPastEvents(contract_address, event_name, from_block, until_block)`
+            * from_block in blocks range received from the SyncingScheduler can be overridden by contract_creation_block_number.
     * event_log_record := (blockNumber, txIndex, logIndex, contract_address, event_name, event_data)
-    * SDK Logs the data into off_chain data section (key, value) of the tx receipt.
 * Sort event records by (blockNumber, txIndex, logIndex)
 * For each event_log_record
+    * Store a trace of the remote event log record in transaction receipt.off_chain data.
-    * Update the state - by processing the event data in accordance to the state transition rules (see Topic specific data processing below).
+    * Update current_topic_state by processing the event data in accordance to the state transition rules.
+    * Do not emit an update event.
+Store it in the local_event_list.
-    * Emit event on successful state change.
+* On successful processing.
-* Update the Topic lastSynced (block_number, block_timestamp)
+    * Update the Topic state.
+Set Topic lastSynced (block_number, block_timestamp).
+    * Loop over the local_event_list and emit all events by order.

 * Notes:
     * block_number and block_timestamp refer to Ethereum blocks.
     * On error the Ethereum SDK provides an empty result (nil) to avoid failing the entire trigger tx.
 The error is handled by breaking its code scope flow.